top of page

 2. An Opportunity for Accountability & Clarity

-County executive is a powerful role: overseeing budgets, public safety, planning and development, schools, and more.
+The role of County Executive is powerful.
+It involves overseeing budgets, public safety, planning and development, schools, and more.
 Voters deserve clarity on how each candidate would tackle:

 The NAACP’s involvement signals that issues of racial justice, equity, and civil rights will be front and center.
 Local NAACP chapters nationwide have launched town hall series to mobilize voters and center marginalized voices.